Sj-Amani/TrafficSign_Classifier/README.md

 * Analyze the softmax probabilities of the new images
 * Summarize the results with a written report

 In this project, I used and improved the parts of this GitHub repo: https://github.com/MarkBroerkens/CarND-Traffic-Sign-Classifier-Project.
-Compared to MarkBroerkens, my code uses differnet test data and provides the visualization results for the Neural Network's state `Optional Part`.
+Compared to MarkBroerkens, my code uses differnet test data, parameter values and provides improved values for FASTER model training (I used 120 echos while MarkBroerkens used 150 and our final results are close to each other).
+Also, I have provided the visualization results for the Neural Network's state `Optional Part` which are NOT provided by MarkBroerkens.
 Finally, please fell free and continue to develop this code more and more.

 ### Dependencies
 This work requires: